 To create the perfect fall off the bone short rib, you want to layer on the flavors, nice and slow in a subtle way the builds over time.
 This isn’t a hot steamy love affair on the kitchen counter, this is a well-thumbed romance novel of earned affection.

 Trust me, some things are worth waiting for.

-Cut from the front of the cattle, the short rib is cut from the chuck and brisket area (sometimes the plate too).
-Short ribs are just that, a shorter rib of 3 to 6 inches when cut with hearty portions of well-marbled meat.
+Cut from the front of the cattle, the short rib is cut from the chuck and brisket area or the rib.
+Short ribs are just that, a shorten rib of 3 to 6 inches when cut with hearty portions of well-marbled meat.
 They are often cut individually, on the bone, “English” style, or across 2 or 3, “Flanken-cut.”
 Most commonly, in my markets, I see smaller English cuts out for day to day consumers.
 I will often ask the butcher to see if there are heftier pieces in the back as I tend to enjoy braising short ribs that are as thick as possible.

-Slow braising is perfect for thicker short ribs, as it allows the fat to render and melt through the meat, keeping them moist and saturated with flavor.
+Due to the high-fat content, slow braising is perfect for thicker short ribs.
+The slow cooker allows the fat to render and melt through the meat, keeping them moist and saturated with flavor.
 When ready to serve, the meat should practically melt beneath a slight touch, no knife needed.
 Bonus points for straining the cooking liquid and reducing to create an added layer of flavor.

 For best results, I actually start my short ribs a day ahead, like a good soup, allowing the subtle layers of flavor to really get to know one another and produce a serious flavor profile.
 I will reheat and finish them off right before plating with a drizzle of reduced cooking liquid.

 For another killer short rib recipe, check out my Bourbon Braised Short Ribs with Honey and Fig Mac and Cheese.

 NEED MORE WHOLE30 INSPIRATION?
 CHECK OUT THESE RECIPES: